 Mountain Paradise Ltd. – Terms & Conditions

-To make a booking you must send us a signed, completed Booking Form and a deposit of 10% of your selected travel arrangements (minimum £ 200 or equivalent).
-We will then invoice you for the remainder of the cost, which you must pay not later than 8 weeks before departure.
-If you book less than 8 weeks before departure, full payment must be made on booking.
+To make a booking you must send us a signed, completed Booking Form and a deposit of 25% of your selected travel arrangements (minimum £ 200 or equivalent).
+We will then invoice you for the remainder of the cost, which you must pay not later than 12 weeks before departure.
+Tours under the value of £3000 the final balance is 10 weeks.
+If you book less than 12 weeks before departure, full payment must be made on booking.
 The booking is not accepted and no contract exists until the date shown on the confirmation issued by Mountain Paradise.
 Notification of cancellation must be made to the Company in writing.

 If you do not pay the balance by the due date your booking will be cancelled and you will forfeit your deposit.
 Travel documents will be sent to you approximately 2 weeks before the departure of your tour.
 Travel documents will not be issued unless final payment has been received and any cheques have cleared.
 We cannot accept any liability for tickets lost in the post.